My Second Thai Occult Road Trip; A Second Step on the Stairway to Somewhere Else.

 101213a

 Each meeting and contact with the three Ajarns has as I said before re-set me but also cleansed, blessed, guided, taught, shocked, foretold of events approaching/past and has given me various amazing cosmic tactical spiritual tools and applications of immense and considerable import.
 Things were spoken to me that knocked me sideways.
 Small intimate gestures, words under the breath and geometrically nuanced hand movements at specific body points all conspired to re-programme this organic machine being.
 I am now permanently tattooed with multiple level spiritually active symbols, entities of becoming, change and transformation.
 There are very strict rules that Ajarn Daeng has placed on receiving these sacred symbols.
 They are not to be treated in a flip or hedonistic manner as one would with say tattoos like an anchor or love heart or a rose with ‘mum’ flagged across it.
 The Sak Yant is a hardcore responsibly.
-All of these rules and a whole lot more are contained in Peter Jenx’s essential and excellent new book The Thai Occult which is available through Timeless.
-Peter also has an extensive site The Thai Occult which is filled with numerous remarkable items.
-Since becoming a practitioner of Thai Lanna Buddhism in the last few years, I have found that my life has gone from lo-fi to 3D high definition.
-Some look or throw comments at me stating that I’m either mad, an idiot or mentally ill.
-We shall see naysayers.
+Since becoming a practitioner of Thai Buddhism in the last few years, I have found that my life has gone from lo-fi to 3D high definition.
+Upholding the Five Precepts, the engine that powers the magick of Sak Yant, is an essential and life-changing adjustment which will prove to be a demanding and challenging devotional pathway but ultimately satisfying once mastered.

 20180906_12075320180911_11302420

-If you wish to investigate for yourself I respectfully recommend you join The Thai Occult Facebook page or the Sak Yant Traditional Thai Buddhist Facebook page in the first instance and then acclimatize yourself to this system before you proceed into this area of exploration.
-If you have sincerely studied magick, Buddhism, Hinduism or Brahmanism in any shape or form whatsoever you will find this very helpful indeed.
-This does not mean though that you will immediately recognize and understand the Thai Lanna Buddhist system.
+If you have sincerely studied magick, Buddhism, Hinduism or Brahmanism in any shape or form whatsoever you will find that reading up on these philosophies beforehand will behove you in appreciating Thai Buddhism which is a complex hybrid of numerous influences.
+This does not mean though that you will immediately recognize and understand the Thai Buddhist system.
 On the contrary, this particular form is unlike any other that I have ever encountered or studied during my life, and I have been studying Buddhism since the late 1980s.
 I don’t view myself as an expert in anyway whatsoever.
 I take the student role in life, since this is the best way to approach most things that are unfamiliar or unknown to you.
 It would be unwise to approach it without new set of eyes, ears and consciousness.
 As with all new forms a sense of gentle and cautious reverence would be appropriate.
 In the past I have made some mistakes.
 That’s life.
 These can be avoided if one has awareness and a complete lack of presumptions while passing into this vast and coreless system of magickal, spiritual and sublime philosophy.

 20180906_12124220180908_12024520180909_115509